yuvalk/enhancements/enhancements/network/communication-matrix.md

 enhance openshift so that every release automatically include a communication matrix that can be consumed by internal or external firewalls, is accurate and up-to-date. one-click node-firewall configuration feature. and one-click to generate an accurate, relevant, matrix for the running cluster.

+** actually - can be a runtime description of allowed ports

 > TODO: improve summary